AlmirNeeto99/mandelbrot-openmp/README.md

 ## Output:

-A PNG file will be rendered in the folder the application is running.
+A PNG file will be rendered in folder the application is running.

 Default filename: `mandelbrot.png`